Experiential Learning

 Requirements:

-• Topic of work must enables students to apply academic concepts and methods to grow intellectually.
+• Topic of work must enable students to apply academic concepts and methods to grow intellectually.

 • Students working relevant full-time jobs may use internship credit to supplement course load.